Data-Assassins/Drowsiness-Detector-Project/README.md

 - So, it can be used as a safety technology to prevent human errors that consider critical for example in medical institutions when humman errors of sleepy doctors are fatal.

-# Getting started:
+## Getting started

-## Dependencies, Languages and Tools expected to be needed:
+## Dependencies, Languages and Tools expected to be needed

 - Python Programming Language
 - YOLO ( you only look once) deep learning models